Mobbstar/InvisibleInc-MoreMissions/README.md

 This mod requires Sim Constructor by Cyberboy2000.

+## Content

+A summary of the currently implemented missions, as well as more detailed installation instructions, can be found on the [Wiki](#Wiki).

 ## Contribution

 In order to contribute to this repository directly, you need to [make a GitHub account](https://github.com/login).